BIBB Logo

 • Declaration no insolvency procedure has been initiated.

-You must submit your documents in German.
-Sworn or authorised translators must prepare the translations.
+Additionally, you must submit your documents in German. translators must prepare the translations.
+The translators must be sworn or authorised in Germany or in an EU member state.

 My steps to recognition